damien-pous/coinduction/README.md

  - parametrised coinduction, as proposed by Hur et al.
  - powerful symmetry arguments
  - compatibility and respectfulness

 Examples on how to use the library may be found in the associated coq-coinduction-examples package:
  - a formalisation of Hur et al's toy example on divergence
  - a formalisation of Rutten's stream calculus
  - a formalisation of Milner's calculus of communicating systems (CCS)
+ - a formalisation of Automata and regular expression equivalence

 ## Modules
  + `lattice.v`     : complete lattices, monotone functions in such lattices